Alpha Centaurid Meteor Shower 2027: Peak Date & Visibility

 - Parent body: Unknown

-- Visible from: Southern Hemisphere
+- Best visible from: Southern Hemisphere

-- Description: The Alpha Centaurids are a minor meteor stream radiating from the constellation Centaurus.
+The Alpha Centaurids are a minor meteor stream radiating from the constellation Centaurus.
 Although the typical rate is modest, the shower occasionally produces brief outbursts of up to 20–30 meteors per hour.

-Alpha Centaurids 2026: visibility forecast
+Alpha Centaurids 2027: visibility forecast

-The radiant is nearly circumpolar for most regions in the Southern Hemisphere, so observers in Australia, New Zealand, Africa, and much of South America can watch the meteor shower from late evening till dawn.
-The best time to observe is after local midnight, when the radiant climbs higher in the sky.
-The Sky Tonight app will show you when the radiant reaches its highest point in your exact location.
+The radiant of the Alpha Centaurids is nearly circumpolar for most regions in the Southern Hemisphere, so observers in Australia, New Zealand, Africa, and much of South America can watch the meteor shower from late evening till dawn.

-Are you ready for the meteor hunting?
+Are you ready for meteor hunting?
 Prepare yourself to catch the most shooting stars with our fun quiz.

-Alpha Centaurid meteor shower in Australia: best time and where to see in 2026
+Alpha Centaurid meteor shower in Australia: best time and where to see in 2027

 The Alpha Centaurids are an "Australia-friendly" meteor shower.
 The radiant in the constellation Centaurus stays up all night, so you can watch without rushing.
 Plan your viewing session for after midnight on the peak night, February 8, when the radiant is higher, and the meteors are easier to spot.
 Use Alpha Centauri as a quick reference point, then lean back and scan a wide, dark stretch of the sky.
 You'll usually see more streaks that way than by staring at the radiant.
 When choosing an observing location, choose one with a dark and clear southern horizon.
 NSW National Parks’ “Dark Sky Parks” overview has a shortlist of dark sites – choose the one that suits you best!
 If you’re planning a trip elsewhere, Tourism Australia’s stargazing guide also has a good map of dark-sky regions across the country.

-Alpha Centaurid meteor shower in the U.S.: best time and where to see in 2026
+Alpha Centaurid meteor shower in the U.S.: best time and where to see in 2027

-Alpha Centaurid meteor shower in South America: best time and where to see in 2026
+Alpha Centaurid meteor shower in South America: best time and where to see in 2027

 The Alpha Centaurid meteor shower is well-seen in Chile, Argentina, Uruguay, Paraguay, Bolivia, Ecuador, Peru, Colombia, Venezuela, and Brazil (especially farther south).
 Plan to observe for after-midnight on the peak night, February 8, when the radiant is higher, and the meteors are easier to spot.
 Use the star Alpha Centauri as a reference point, but watch a wide, dark area of the sky around it to see more meteors.
 If you are planning a trip, a light-pollution map such as Dark Site Finder will help you choose a location with a darker, starrier sky.